nikimanoledaki/calculator-microservice/Readme.md

 2020-06-30T19:40:28.249+0100 [INFO]  Handle GetAverage: firstNumber=1 secondNumber=2
 ```

-It is also pretty neat to get more information about specific methods and messages available in the gRPC interface.
+It is also a pretty neat way to get more information about specific methods and messages available in the gRPC interface.

 ```
 $ grpcurl --plaintext localhost:9092 describe Calculator